basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 ### Data Type Convergence

-While the client interface for Riak Data Types is operations based, within Riak itself Data Types are

 The beauty of Data Types is that Riak "knows" how to resolve value conflicts by applying Data Type-specific rules.
 In general, Riak does this by remembering the **history** of a value and broadcasting that